 All of these little adjustments will free up time, anywhere from 30 minutes to 2 hours depending on your habits.

-Side note: I had an unhealthy relationship with email and social media, especially since the pandemic.
+Side note: I had an unhealthy relationship with email and social media, especially after the pandemic.
 I always had my phone on me and would constantly check emails and refresh my social accounts.
-Sometimes out of boredom, sometimes for social interaction, but they both became habits that were eating up my time. 🤦🏻♀️
+Sometimes out of boredom and sometimes for social interaction, but they both became habits that were eating up my time. 🤦🏻♀️

 How I overcame this: I got into the habit of leaving my phone in another room when I was not working.
-Sounds simple and easy, but it took effort and discipline.
+It sounds simple and easy, but it takes effort and discipline.
 I also removed some social media apps from my phone.
-This has helped me feel less anxious and freed up time to do things that matter and make me happy.
-Yay 🎉
+This has helped me feel less anxious and freed up time to do things that matter and make me happy. 🎉

 5. Work With Your Body’s Rhythm.

 I know it sounds cliche but never underestimate the power of going to bed and waking up at the same time every day.

 Our bodies and minds benefit from a regular sleep-wake cycle, a well-known circadian rhythm that acts as the body’s internal clock.
 This internal clock in your brain helps guide your body to know when to sleep and when to wake up using environmental factors like light.
 (4)